jesseoverright/vagrant-wp/README.md

 ## Configuring WordPress

 Vagrant-WP will automatically install the latest version of Wordpress and configure wp-config.php.
 It will create a `wordpress` user with password `wordpress` and database `wordpress`.
+The mysql root account password is set to `rootpass`.

 ### WP Database